strategineer/personal-website/content/books/2024-04-20/index.md

 Cute and a well told story of Alder going through some shit up until the point he meets with Hawk.

 {{< /spoiler >}}

+---

+So far so good, I'm about 2/3 of the way through.
+I really like how we're getting POVs from the main characters from throughout the Earthsea series.

+{{< spoiler >}}

+Alder is a great addition to the crew, although it's unclear what he has to do with the changes happening in Earthsea.

+{{< /spoiler >}}